 How You Can Be Successful in the “New Normal”

-The recent pandemic should serve as a wake-up call to all businesses.
-Virtually overnight, many businesses found out that they were no longer considered or defined as “essential,” and many were ordered by either their mayor or their governor to shutter their doors.
+The ongoing pandemic should serve as a wake-up call to all businesses.
+Throughout the course of several months, many businesses discovered they were no longer considered as “essential”, and many were ordered by their mayor or governor to shut their doors.

-During a catastrophic event such as a pandemic, a hurricane, or a flood, the fate of your business is impacted by the decisions of others, who may not have the same interest in your business as you do.
+2020 has shown that during catastrophic events such as a pandemic, a hurricane, or a flood, the fate of your business is impacted by the decisions of others, who may not have the same interest in your business as you do.
 The reality is when a catastrophic event occurs, the decision of whether your business opens or closes depends on the thoughts of scientists, economists, worried politicians, a panicked public, and the media.
 In short, it depends on what the current “new normal” is.

 1. Making the Decision to Adapt